Cc618/Conjugator/README.md

 # Conjugator
 Conjugator is an AI capable of conjugating french verbs.
-Multiple models have been implemented, including RNNs and Transformers for seq2seq translation.
+Multiple models have been implemented, including RNNs and Transformers for seq2seq translation at character level.

 ## How it works ?
 We give a french verb as input (start ^ and end $ tokens are then added) :